bgottsch/Siri-Proxy-GUI/README.md

 Gencert: generates the required certificate.
 This certificate allows the computer to connect with the server.
 Hide: hides all Siri Proxy and Terminal windows.
 Show: shows all Siri Proxy and Terminal windows.
+Enable Console: enables the console button.
+Console: used to test plugins in terminal.
+Log Level: choose the log level to run the server.
+By default the value is 1.

 Text Fields